 Mr. Desmarais is Deputy Chairman of Power and of Power Financial.
 He previously served as President and Co-Chief Executive Officer of Power from 1996 until his retirement in February, 2020.
 He also served as Executive Co-Chairman of Power Financial until 2020.
-Prior to joining Power in 1983, he was Special Assistant to the Minister of Justice of Canada and institutional investment counselor at Richardson Greenshields Securities Ltd. Mr. Desmarais has held a number of senior positions with Power group companies and is a director of many Power group companies in North America, including Power, Power Financial, Canada Life, Empower, Putnam, IGM, IG Wealth Management and Mackenzie Inc. Mr. Desmarais is Honorary Chairman of the Canada China Business Council and is a member of several China-based organizations.
+Prior to joining Power in 1983, he was Special Assistant to the Minister of Justice of Canada and an institutional investment counselor at Richardson

+Greenshields Securities Ltd. Mr. Desmarais has held a number of senior positions with Power group companies and is a director of many Power group companies in North America, including Power, Power Financial, Canada Life, Empower, IGM, IG Wealth Management and Mackenzie Inc. He has also been a director of Rockefeller Capital Management General Partner L.L.C. since 2023.
+He was previously a director of Putnam Investments.
+Mr. Desmarais is Honorary Chairman of the Canada China Business Council and is a member of several China-based organizations.
 Mr. Desmarais is active in cultural, health and other not-for-profit organizations.
-He is an Officer of the Order of Canada and an Officer of the Order national du Québec.
+He is an Officer of the Order of Canada and an Officer of the Ordre national du Québec.
 He has received honorary doctorates from Concordia University, Université de Montréal and McGill University.
 In May, 2022, Mr. Desmarais was inducted into the Order of the Canadian Business Hall of Fame.
-Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.
-[8]
+Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.[8]

-AGE: 66 DIRECTOR SINCE: April 22, 1992
+AGE: 67 DIRECTOR SINCE: April 22, 1992

-BOARD/ BOARD COMMITTEE MEMBERSHIP[1] 2022 ATTENDANCE
+BOARD/ BOARD COMMITTEE MEMBERSHIP ^[1] 2023 ATTENDANCE

-Board 11 of 12
+Board 11 of 14

-Governance and Nominating Committee 3 of 3
+Governance and Nominating Committee 1 of 2

-Human Resources Committee 4 of 4
+Human Resources Committee 7 of 9

-Risk Committee 3 of 6
+Risk Committee 4 of 8

 LIFECO SECURITIES HELD

 Common Shares DSUs ^[2] Total

+as at March 7, 2024 350,000 294,900 644,900

 as at March 8, 2023 350,000 269,460 619,460

-as at March 3, 2022 350,000 243,326 593,326

-Change (#) Nil 26,134 26,134
+Change (#) Nil 25,440 25,440

-Total Market Value of Securities Held ^[5] \$22,666,041
+Total Market Value of Securities Held ^[5] \$28,220,824

-Minimum Equity Ownership Requirement ^[6] \$718,750
+Minimum Equity Ownership Requirement ^[6] \$1,000,000

-Total Market Value as a Multiple of Minimum Equity Ownership Requirement 31.54 31.54 x
+Total Market Value as a Multiple of Minimum Equity Ownership Requirement 28.22x

 Minimum Equity Ownership Requirement: Meets/On Track to Meet ✓

-Paul Desmarais, Jr., O.C., O.Q., Québec, Canada
+Paul Desmarais, Jr., o.c., o.q., Québec, Canada